 The SM1 and SM05 threadings on the PDA photodetector housing make it compatible with our SM lens tube system and accessories.
 Two particularly useful accessories include the SM-threaded irises and the SM-compatible IR and visible alignment tools.
 Also available are fiber optic adapters for use with connectorized fibers.

-DET series photodetector mounted onto an SM1L30C Ø1" Slotted Lens Tube, which is housing a focusing optic.
-The lens tube is attached to a 30 mm cage system via a CP02 SM1-Threaded 30 mm Cage Plate.
+system via a CP02 SM1-Threaded 30 mm Cage Plate.
 This arrangement allows easy access for optic adjustment and signal alignment.